Key Takeaways:

 Yes, Adderall can be addictive, especially when not used according to a doctor’s instructions over a period of time.
 This is important to unpack.
 When someone gets addicted to something like heroin, it affects the brain on a chemical level.
 That’s when heroin detox may be necessary.
 Adderall also affects the brain.
 Treatment provides a solution.

-Among other things it does, Adderall boosts dopamine levels in the brain.
+Among other things it does, Adderall is one of several stimulant medications that boost dopamine levels in the brain and activate the central nervous system.
 Taken at appropriate levels, this leads people with ADHD to feel calm and focused because their brains are now experiencing the basic level of dopamine it craves.

 In people without ADHD, however, this extra dopamine produces incredible euphoria.
 Their brain quickly adapts to this and when the euphoria fades, they crash to below how they were feeling before.
-This is what makes Adderall so addictive in people without ADHD.
+This is what makes Adderall so addictive in people without ADHD, especially when prescription stimulants are misused for focus or weight loss despite the serious health effects.
+Combining misuse with other substances can also raise the risks, potentially leading to dangerous outcomes.

 What Are Adderall Withdrawal Symptoms Like?

-If someone stopped taking Adderall following a long period of using it, common symptoms of withdrawal may arise.
-Withdrawal from Adderall can vary greatly depending on a variety of factors including the duration of use, the dosage, individual physiology, and whether the person was using it as prescribed or was misusing it.
-No matter what your withdrawal timeline is, detox followed by evidence-based behavioral therapy can help.
+Adderall withdrawal occurs after someone stops taking it or sharply reduces use following a period of regular use.
+Withdrawal from Adderall can vary greatly depending on a variety of factors including the duration of use, the dosage, individual physiology, individual circumstances, and whether someone has developed physical dependence or adderall dependence.
+Most people follow a general adderall withdrawal timeline, even though the exact timing can vary.
+No matter what your withdrawal timeline is, detox followed by research-based behavioral therapy can help.

 Stimulant withdrawal is something you can get through with the right help.
 If you or a loved one suffers from stimulant addiction, please seek addiction treatment today.

-The length of the Adderall withdrawal period can vary widely but generally, it tends to last from a few days to several weeks.
+The length of the Adderall withdrawal period can vary widely based on formulation, including immediate release, extended release, and Adderall XR, but generally it tends to last from a few days to several weeks.
+Symptoms often begin after the last dose and may continue for several weeks or longer in some cases.
 Some individuals may experience a more protracted withdrawal period with symptoms lasting for several months, especially if they have been using high doses of Adderall for a prolonged period.
+Early symptoms may include fatigue and appetite changes, while later sleep disturbances and low mood can linger.

 Adderall Addiction Treatment at South Coast Behavioral Health